backstage/backstage/docs/integrations/github/discovery.md

 entities within a GitHub organization.
 The provider will crawl the GitHub organization and register entities matching the configured path.
 This can be useful as an alternative to static locations or manually adding things to the catalog.
-This is the prefered method for ingesting entities into the catalog.
+This is the preferred method for ingesting entities into the catalog.

 ## Installation